AARP Hearing Center

 Getting called for jury service is a routine part of life for most Americans.
 But if that summons to civic duty comes in the form of a phone call or email, be suspicious: It’s probably a jury duty scam.

-In this long-running form of government imposter scam, criminals posing as court or law enforcement officials, such as a U.S. marshal or sheriff’s officer, claim you’ve failed to appear for jury duty and face imminent arrest.
-The only way out is to pay an immediate fine via credit card, gift card or money transfer.
+In this long-running form of government impostor scam, criminals posing as court or law enforcement officials, such as a U.S. marshal or sheriff’s officer, claim you’ve failed to appear for jury duty and face imminent arrest.
+The only way out is to pay an immediate fine via credit card, gift card, money transfer or cryptocurrency kiosk, often referred to as a crypto ATM.
+(AARP advocates for laws regulating these kiosks to protect consumers from fraud; see their legal status in your state on our map.)

 Some aim for maximum menace, trying to browbeat you into complying.
 Others play good cop, sympathetically promising to help you clear your name and recoup the payment down the road.